ArielMizrachi/Flight-Management-Site/front/my-app/readme.md

 - add checkbox to flights- Done
 - build register + user - Done
 - build tickets -Done
+- fix tickets purchase - done
+- build mega user button - Done
+- add profile color and menu for diffrent user level - Done
+- build customer - Done

 #  goals
-- build profile
-- fix tickets purchase
-- add profile color for diffrent user level
+- add customer log in first thing in the morning - fix it in app
 - add tickets to airlines for user
 - add tickets to airlines for airlines